 Brew Minds heads to Fifty West Brewing Company once more to talk with owner Bobby Slattery, as well as new hires Scott LaFollette (formerly of Blank Slate) and Chris Seigman, (formerly of Mt.
-Carmel Brewing.)
-We discuss their new roles, Fifty Fest and so much more.
+Carmel Brewing.) … Continue reading Brew Minds LIVE at Fifty West Brewing to talk new additions

 Meet Izzy and her friend Rudi, actually, if you’ve read the blog for a while you already met Izzy as she product tested Brewhouse Dog Bones for me.
 Izzy is my dog and she loves visiting breweries, but not all breweries love Izzy visiting them, so here’s a list of where four-legged friends are welcome and where they aren’t.